Skip to content

 • I · Documentation current

 Faithful algorithm cards — exact mathematics only.
-Each defines the estimator, the algorithm, its hyperparameters, and the precise \((X,y,g)\mapsto\hat\beta\) contract.
+Each defines the estimator, the algorithm, its hyperparameters, and the precise \((X,y,g)\mapsto\widehat\beta\) contract.